six-septembers/six-septembers.github.io/index.md

 * Fill out the [Doodle poll for the June synchronous meeting](https://doodle.com/poll/avk4w45nrvs29pix)
 * Join the [Google groups mailing list](https://groups.google.com/forum/#!forum/six-septembers) for email updates (e.g. for new Doodle polls to plan synchronous meetings)
 * Join the [Six Septembers Hypothesis group](https://hypothes.is/groups/gEAzJy84/six-septembers) to annotate the text on this site (forthcoming)

+Got questions?
+Email Quinn Dombrowski at qad@stanford.edu or tweet @quinnanya.

+Want to talk about it on Twitter?
+Use the hashtag *#6septembers*.